baumrock/RockFrontend/docs/dom/readme.md

 // Alternatively, it can directly reference a file path:
 $logo = "/path/to/file.svg";

+// You can also provide a relative url instead of a file path:
+$logo = "/site/templates/img/icon.svg";

 // Displaying the SVG logo with an added CSS class for styling: echo rockfrontend()
   ->svgDom($logo)